Generalized equivalences between subsampling and ridge regularization: Structural equivalences of ensemble estimators

 \section{Structural equivalences of ensemble estimators}

 The equivalences established in the previous section only hold for the full-ensemble estimators in a second-order sense.
 We can go a step further and ask if there exist any equivalences for the finite ensemble and if there are any equivalences at the estimator coordinate level between the estimators.
-This section establishes such structural relationships between the estimators in a first-order sense.
+More specifically, we aim to inspect whether each coordinate of the $p$-dimensional estimated coefficients asymptotically equals.
+This section establishes structural relationships between the estimators in a first-order sense that any bounded linear functionals of them are asymptotically the same.

 \begin{theorem}[Structural equivalences] Suppose~\Crefrange{asm:model}{asm:feat} hold.
 Let $n,p\rightarrow\infty$ with $p/n\rightarrow\phi\in(0,\infty)$.
 For any \smash{$\bar{\psi}\in[\phi,+\infty]$}, let $\bar{\lambda}$ be as in \eqref{eq:lambda_bar}.
 Then, for any $M \in \NN \cup \{ \infty \}$ and any pair of $(\lambda_1, \psi_1)$ and $(\lambda_2, \psi_2)$ on the path \eqref{eq:path}, the $M$-ensemble estimators are asymptotically equivalent: